 You own the operational reality of TPRM and customer security review.
 The team is at capacity.
 Whistic compresses time per assessment, kills the inbound questionnaire queue with a Trust Center, and integrates natively with Jira, Slack, and your existing stack.

 You field hundreds of customer questionnaires every quarter.
 You also own SOC 2, ISO 27001, ISO 42001, and the long tail of customer-specific frameworks.
-Whistic ships pre-built question libraries and AI Copilot that maps your evidence to new asks in minutes.
+Whistic ships pre-built question libraries and an AI assistant that maps your evidence to new asks in minutes.

 You feel security review drag every quarter end.
 Deals slip on the security checklist.
 Whistic compresses the security-review stage from weeks to days.
 Salesforce integration makes review a tracked sales-cycle stage, not a black box.